jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 # telnet mailserverip 25

-// If there is no firewall restriction, return to “220” and wait for the next command of the user.
+// If there is no firewall restriction, return to "220" and wait for the next command of the user.

 # telnet mailserverip 110

-// If there is no firewall restriction, return to “+OK” and wait for the next command of the user.
+// If there is no firewall restriction, return to "+OK" and wait for the next command of the user.

 If there is restriction, for the firewall of linux operating system, you may disable it by the following method:

 # setup

-Select “Firewall configuration”
+Select "Firewall configuration"

-Select “Disable” behind the security level
+Select "Disable" behind the security level

-Then select **OK** - “Exit”.
+Then select **OK** - "Exit".

 For the firewall purchased and installed by the user, please consult with the corresponding administrator.